Security Practices

 ShieldOps maintains a documented incident response plan tested via tabletop exercises twice per year.
 Our incident severity taxonomy aligns with our own threat platform — Critical (P1), High (P2), Medium (P3), Low (P4).

-In the event of a security incident affecting customer data, we will: notify affected customers within [CUSTOMISE: your breach notification SLA commitment] of determining a breach has occurred; provide a full incident report within 30 days of resolution, including root cause analysis and remediation steps; and co-operate fully with any regulatory investigation.
+In the event of a security incident affecting customer data, we will: notify affected customers within 72 hours of determining a breach has occurred; provide a full incident report within 30 days of resolution, including root cause analysis and remediation steps; and co-operate fully with any regulatory investigation.

 06Subprocessor security

 All third-party subprocessors undergo security review before onboarding and annually thereafter.
-We require all subprocessors with access to customer data to maintain [CUSTOMISE: your required compliance posture for subprocessors, e.g. SOC 2 Type II or equivalent], sign a Data Processing Agreement, and notify us within 24 hours of any security incident affecting ShieldOps customer data.
-Our current subprocessor list — [CUSTOMISE: list your sub-processors] — is maintained at https://shieldops.io/sub-processors.
+We require all subprocessors with access to customer data to maintain SOC 2 Type II or ISO 27001 certification, sign a Data Processing Agreement, and notify us within 24 hours of any security incident affecting ShieldOps customer data.
+Our current subprocessor list — covering cloud hosting, monitoring, email delivery, payments, and status communication — is maintained at https://shieldops.io/sub-processors.

 07Physical security

 ShieldOps does not operate its own data centres.
-All physical infrastructure is hosted in [CUSTOMISE: your primary cloud provider and region] facilities, which maintain their own third-party certifications (see your provider's compliance page).
-Physical access to these facilities is controlled by the respective cloud providers.
+All physical infrastructure is hosted in multi-region facilities operated by our cloud provider, which maintain their own third-party certifications (see your provider's compliance page).
+Physical access to these facilities is controlled by the cloud provider.
 ShieldOps offices are access-controlled, monitored, and subject to a clean-desk policy.
 Laptops are encrypted with full-disk encryption and remotely wipeable.

 Our legal and privacy team responds within 2 business days.